 Especially if you are insulin resistant, it can take many weeks to alter the set point by improving food quality.

-With this in mind, the following tips are aiming at often overlooked additional reasons for a weight-loss stall, helping you to overcome it more quickly:
+With this in mind, the following tips are aimed at often overlooked additional reasons for a weight-loss stall, helping you to overcome it more quickly:

-- Eating frequently: You don’t need six meals a day to lose weight.
+- Eating frequently: You don’t need six meals daily to lose weight.
 But you need extended periods without eating to allow insulin levels to drop.
 Therefore, skip breakfast.
-And voila, you started intermittent fasting, which works excellent with keto.
+And you started intermittent fasting, which works excellently with keto.

 - Stress: The stress hormone cortisol triggers insulin and promotes weight gain even if you’re not eating.
 Thus start meditation, yoga, or regular exercise to counteract the overlooked effects of stress.

 - Processed Food: Eat real food!
 No matter how often the package says keto-approved.
-Fake food consists of artificial sweeteners and lots of other chemical additives, inhibiting weight loss.
+Fake food consists of artificial sweeteners and many other chemical additives, inhibiting weight loss.

-- Diet Soda: Artificial sweeteners might not spike blood sugar, but the spike insulin.
+- Diet Soda: Artificial sweeteners might not spike blood sugar, but they spike insulin.
 Thus, diet soda supports weight gain and cravings.